omarreis/FlapLabel/README.md

 Text is truncated if size is larger then CountFlaps ( the fixed numbers of characters in the label)

 ## Example

 Compile and run TestFlapLabel.dpr ( see screen shot )

+## Using TFlapLabels with styles

+After installing FlapLabel package, you can use the components in styles.
+For example, say you want to code a TListBox with customized TListBoxItem.
+Each Item will have controls showing item details.
+See video sample.

+The item can be edited with the Delphi Style Editor.
+It can include any controls. ex: TLabels, TImages, TFlapLabels, disposed in a custom design.

+To create the listbox item at run time and populate it:

+      Item := TListBoxItem.Create(nil);           // create styled TListBoxItem
+      Item.Parent := StockListbox;                // parent to our TListBox
+      Item.StyleLookup := 'MyStockItemStyle';     // same style name same as created in the style designer

+      Item.StylesData['Cod']   := myDBItem.Cod;   // use StylesData to set values
+      Item.StylesData['Name']  := myDBItem.Name;
+      Item.StylesData['FlapPrice.Caption']  := myDBItem.PriceStr;   // set flap label on the style.
+This will start the animation

+      Item.StylesData['btnEditItem.OnClick']     := TValue.From<TNotifyEvent>(DobtnEditClick);          // hook button click
+      Item.StylesData['btnLineEdDelete.OnClick'] := TValue.From<TNotifyEvent>(DobtnLineEdDeleteClick);  // hook delete btn click

 ## tiktok videos